Share:

 Typically, your gait and biomechanics are more important than the shoes themselves.
 If you have poor biomechanics and running form, you may be injured regardless of the shoes you wear.
 Running and injuries aren’t mutually exclusive; in fact, people who do not run and are inactive tend to experience more injuries than runners.
 Many injuries traditionally thought to be solely running-related (like “runner’s knee”) are not so much related to running in-and-of itself, but rather to poor biomechanics and underlying health conditions (i.e.: pre-existing arthritis).

 If you do have biomechanical abnormalities or a pre-existing foot condition, then a proper running shoe is more important: different types of running shoes are constructed specifically for different foot types and running gaits to encourage proper running form and reduce joint strain.
-An orthotic insole can also help correct any biomechanical issues when you run.
+An orthotic insole can also help minimise any biomechanical issues when you run.

 That said, proper running shoes are only part of the solution: strengthening and conditioning our muscles in our legs and core-region is also essential for healthy biomechanics and injury prevention.